 - Know your treatment plans.

-- Encourage visitors to hand wash before and after visits.
+- Encourage visitors to wash their hands before and after visits.

-- Discourage visits from folks with the flu.
+- Discourage visits from friends and family members who are not feeling well.
 Children are frequent cold carriers.

 - If staff moves your bedside table or rolling stand, ask them to put it back before leaving.
 Otherwise your water, personal articles, phone, or even call button may be out of reach.

 - Food servers should not just leave the tray, but help set it up to be reachable.

 - If equipment in your room starts to ding or buzz this should not alarm you.
 It is usually something simple like your IV indicating to the nurse that it is time for a refill.

 You usually receive a lot of instructions just prior to leaving.
 The nurse will give you the highlights in writing, such as a list of the medications you will need to take.
 It is hard to remember everything.
 As always, ask questions if you do not understand the instructions.

 - Have a family member present to help recall what was said.